 - Brussel sprouts

-- Salsa verde – we used this one
+- Salsa verde – this one is bottled

 - Queso anejo – or use feta if you can’t find this